Most of the old Adobe Flash games no longer work. See below for explanation. There are a few exceptions (see "Ruffle Flash" below).

 Note: If you're looking for a way to mute any flash game while leaving the sound on in your other browser tabs and windows, see this article.

-Flash Player missing.
-Make sure you have the free Adobe Flash Player installed on your computer.
-If the flash player is installed and working properly, you should see an animated flash banner in the red box below:
+Flash Player missing or disabled.
+Make sure you have the free Adobe Flash Player plug-in installed on your browser.
+If the flash player is installed and working properly, you'll see an animated flash banner in the red box below:

 You should see the message, "Play brain games... for 10 minutes... every day..." displaying on the banner.